-The @IndexedEmbedded includePaths will include the specified paths in addition to what you would index normally specifying a limited value for depth.
-When using includePaths, and leaving depth undefined, behavior is equivalent to setting depth=0: only the included paths are indexed.
+The @IndexedEmbedded.includePaths will include the specified paths in addition to what you would index normally specifying a limited value for depth.
+Using includePaths with a undefined (default) value for depth is equivalent to setting depth=0: only the included paths are indexed.